Jess-G95/Head-First-Web-App/README.md

-Web app created by following a tutorial in Head First Python.
+Web app created with Flask by following a tutorial from Head First Python.

 # Summary